Amazon Web Services

 $ wget https://raw.githubusercontent.com/yugabyte/aws-cloudformation/master/yugabyte_cloudformation.yaml

-NoteWhen using an instance with local disks (not EBS), the
+NoteWhen using an instance with local disks (as opposed to EBS), the

 AWS Command Line